 Sophia, a graduate of the Bridge Practicum in Teaching English Online, created this introduction video before landing a tutoring job with Cambly:

 It’s not uncommon for trainees to have concerns about improving their craft, and these could even be as specific as incorporating games in class or teaching specific grammar concepts.
 There’s no better way to address these and learn without pressure than by getting professional feedback during a TEFL practicum.

 Throughout your practicum, you’ll get guidance from both a mentor and a tutor, who will comment on your performance during the program and answer your queries before you give real English classes.
 Additionally, the students in your demo classes will also give feedback, and this can similarly help you recognize your strong suits or aspects to work on as an English teacher.

 5. Assess your skills

 Finally, a TEFL practicum can serve as a jumping-off point to analyze firsthand the teaching abilities you’ve acquired or can develop further.
-Through journaling and self-assessment tasks during your training, you can reflect on your strengths and weakness, the types of learners you want to teach in the future, and the techniques that work well for different classes.
+Through journaling and self-assessment tasks during your training, you can reflect on your strengths and weaknesses, the types of learners you want to teach in the future, and the techniques that work well for different classes.
 Evaluating these will definitely help pave the way for you to become a better teacher.